Skip to main content

 2.2.1

-The governing body leads a positive culture of quality care and services and continuous improvement and demonstrates that this culture exists within the organisation.
+The governing body leads a positive culture of quality funded aged care services and continuous improvement and demonstrates that this culture exists within the organisation.

 Label